The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 One possibility is that the expert really wasn’t an expert and genuinely lacked problem-solving skills.

-I like to look at it this way: The Einstellung Effect explains and describes how repeated practice and prior knowledge can become a hindrance to creative problem-solving.
+I like to look at it this way: The Einstellung Effect describes how repeated practice and prior knowledge can become a hindrance to creative problem-solving.
 In a more nuanced sense, people tend to rely on existing cognitive structures (thought patterns) even when they are no longer useful or relevant, just through habit.

 This was first empirically observed in 1942 by Luchins & Luchins.
 We’ll look into that experiment and zoom-in into the details soon.
 Before that, let us look at the word itself.
 Einstellung is German for Setting as well as Attitude.